Little Piece of Heaven

 Disclaimer: I don't own Naruto.

-Summary: Alternate Universe from 3year break.
+Summary: Alternate universe from the 3-year break.
 Years later it finally happened.
-Sasuke was finally able to acknlowedge the qualities of one Haruno Sakura...
-Unfortunately, by this time she just didn't care anymore.
+Unfortunately, she just didn't care anymore.
 The classic story of love and irony, where one is oblivious… and the other is Sasuke.
-Oh how the mighty have fallen.

 "You know…you really are annoying."

 That's what he had said to her.
 A smooth, apathetic declaration that had sliced through her with the accuracy of a well-aimed kunai.
 And oh, how it stung as it passed.
 How it seemed to dig past her shoulder blades and pin her in place to some invisible wall behind her.